1. Introduction

 E 56 End of dense built-up area

-The geographic name of the area can be specified in Danish as well as in English or a neighbouring country’s official language.
+The geographical name of the area may be shown on the sign in Danish as well as in English or in the official language of a neighbouring country..

 E 68 Zone sign